Cali: La Feria de Cali (The Cali Fair)

 La "Feria de Cali" (The Cali Fair), also known as La Feria de la Caña (Sugar Cane Fair), is the most important cultural event in the city, celebrated since 1957.
-It is celebrated every year from December 25 to 30.
+It is celebrated every year from 25 to 30 December.
 The fair is not only the most important event for the cultural identity of the citizens, but it also stimulates the economic development of the city by significantly increasing tourism and seasonal employment, providing opportunities for independent merchants to sell their products during the events, and encouraging the improvement of the city's infrastructure.
-Nowadays, the fair fhosts several national and international celebrities during the music festivals and concerts.
+Nowadays, the fair hosts several national and international celebrities during the music festivals and concerts.

 Salsa music

 Cali is also known as the Salsa Capital "Capital de la Salsa" given the city's love for that genre of music.
 In early July there is the Summer Salsa Festival which lasts for one week.
 It usually includes concerts by some of the world's great salsa bands as well as dance shows and "melomano" competitions in which salsa connoisseurs try to outdo each other by digging deep into the archives of salsa music and related sounds to find and reveal long lost tunes.
 On any night of the week small salsa clubs offer a variety of Afro and Caribbean beats.
 Furthermore, the last Friday of every month, the city has an event known as "Delirio", already internationally known with the most spectacular salsa shows presented, "Las Vegas" style.